quixilabs/api-grant-watchers/README.md

 - Keyword tracking to associate grants with search terms
 - Automated checking for new grants based on saved keywords
 - Statistics on grants found per keyword
+- Detailed grant information fetched from the Grants.gov details API

 ## Setup